Texas vs. Texas Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Texas and its opponents have not yet combined for more than 61.5 points -- this matchup's point total -- in a game this year.
+- Texas and its opponents have not yet combined for more than 61.5 points -- this matchup's over/under -- in a game this year.

-- Texas Tech has combined with its opponents to score more than 61.5 points in one game this season.
+- Texas Tech's games have gone over 61.5 points in just one opportunity this season.

-- The two teams combine to average 79 points per game, 17.5 more than the total in this contest.
+- The combined points per game average of the two teams, 79, is 17.5 points greater than Saturday's over/under.

-- This contest's over/under is 20.9 points greater than the 40.6 these two squads combine to allow per game this season.
+- These two squads combine to surrender 40.6 points per game, 20.9 fewer than this contest's over/under.

-- Longhorns games have an average total of 55.7 points this season, 5.8 fewer than Saturday's over/under.
+- The Longhorns and their opponents score an average of 55.7 points per game, 5.8 fewer than Saturday's total.

 - The 56.8 PPG average total in Red Raiders games this season is 4.7 points fewer than this game's over/under.